-A simple explanation might be, “A very sad thing happened to a girl (or boy) at our school (in our town), and she died.
+A simple explanation might be, “A very sad thing happened to a child from our school (in our town), and they died.
 The police are figuring out what happened, and we are all working hard to make sure that everyone stays safe.”

 If a child asks if another child was kidnapped or stolen, you can say, “Someone took this child, and we don’t know why.
 The police are figuring out what happened.”

 It can be traumatic for children to dwell on horrifying details.
-If a child brings up graphic details in front of other children, interrupt the child and say, “Lots of people are talking about what happened, and the police are working hard to figure things out.
+If a child brings up graphic details in front of other children, interrupt them and say, “Lots of people are talking about what happened, and the police are working hard to figure things out.
 What I want you to know is that this is a very safe place most of the time and that you are very strong and can keep yourself safe most of the time.”
-If you are talking one-on-one with a child, and she (or he) needs to tell you what she heard to help her cope with what she has heard, listen to her supportively, and say, “Yes, those of very scary things you heard.
+If you are talking one-on-one with a child, and he need to tell you what he heard to help him cope with what he has heard, listen to him supportively, and say, “Yes, those are very scary things you heard.
 It is very sad.
 I am very sad too.”
 Then bring the focus of the conversation back to the things you can do to stay safe most of the time.
 Do not add new information yourself as this just gives children more upsetting images.

 4. Give Children Positive Ways to Deal with Feeling Sad and Scared